sizespectrum/mizer/README.md

 that are subject to fishing.
 However, it may also be appropriate for other ecosystems.

-The package contains routines and methods to allow users to set up an ecosystem model, and then project it through time under different fishing strategies.
+The package contains routines and functions to allow users to set up an ecosystem model, and then project it through time under different fishing strategies.
 Methods are included to explore the results, including plots and calculation of community indicators such as the